 Lack of vitamin A causes atrophic changes in the normal mucosal surface, with loss of goblet cells and replacement of normal epithelium by inappropriate keratinized stratified squamous epithelium.

 Keratomalacia is an eye condition in which the cornea, the clear front part of the eye, becomes cloudy and softened.
-This eye disease often begins as xerophthalmia, which is severe dryness of the cornea and conjunctiva.
+This eye disease often begins as xerophthalmia, severe dryness of the cornea and conjunctiva.

 The conjunctiva is the thin mucous membrane that lines the inside of your eyelid and covers the front of your eyeball.

-If keratomalacia is not treated, the softening of your corneas can lead to infection, rupture, and tissue changes that can lead to blindness.
+If Keratomalacia is not treated, the softening of your corneas can lead to infection, rupture, and tissue changes that can lead to blindness.
 Keratomalacia is also known as xerotic keratitis and corneal fusion.

 What Causes Keratomalacia?